Border Report’s Top 10 stories of 2022 - NewsBreak

 5. Migrants hopping off Operation Lone Star buses ahead of their final destination

-Migrants, who are given the choice whether to get on the buses, can also get off anywhere and any time.
+Migrants are given the choice of whether to get on the buses, and are allowed to get off anywhere and at any time.

 4. Government’s private border wall lawsuit inches closer to dismissal

-Note: *Editor’s note: This article has been updated to show that a story published on Dec.
-27, 2022, was Border Report’s fifth most-viewed but was mistakenly left out of our top stories list.
-Here’s a link to that story: Migrant crossings plummet as Texas guard expands barbwire fenceCopyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.